geugenm/satellite-weather-impact-analysis/README.md

 been adjusted.

 However, the graph functionality is still not fully operational.
-The graph can be accessed by pressing `Ctrl + /`, but it does not display vertex names correctly.
+The graph can be accessed by pressing `Ctrl + /`, it does display vertex names correctly, but coloring is not available.
 As a workaround, exporting to [Gephi](https://gephi.org/) is the only viable option at this time.

 [Docs about `Polaris ML`](https://docs.polarisml.space/en/latest/using/getting_started_with_polaris.html#running-your-first-analysis-lightsail-2)